The Best Green Paint Colours

 Partner Post to The Best Blue-Green (teal) Paint Colours

 Many homeowners get the chills when they think about painting their home in a cool colour like blue, purple or green.
 And while there are many cool colours that will give you a ‘cool and crisp’ feeling – particularly lighter versions of cool colours, many cool colours actually feel warm and inviting because of their depth and undertone.

 Where does green work the best?

-South facing rooms.
+South-facing rooms.
 In rooms where the sun beats in relentlessly, cool colours like green can help to balance out the ‘visual’ temperature of the space.
+Read more about south-facing rooms.

 Rooms with a lot of wood.
 You may find that a green paint colour will actually ‘accent’ your wood pieces, whereas a warm colour may be more likely to blend in with your wood tones.